 So based on the chain of unfortunate events I seem to attract in my travels (literally all over my blog), I decided to share 10 of my precious tips.
 Some you probably already know, but I’d like to do my small part in fighting crime (common tourist mistakes that is).
-This mainly pertains to solo travelers, couple travelling and family travelling works differently, stay tuned for those lists (once I figure those out).
+This mainly pertains to solo travellers, couple travelling and family travelling works differently, stay tuned for those lists (once I figure those out).

 Obviously there will be variations depending on where you travel, and there are many blogs that tell you the standard what to pack, vaccinations, etc. This is more about the off-beat things usually people don’t think about – some of them are controversial, but I’ll leave that up to your comments: